hfcorriez/fly/README.md

   env: String                         # Env name, default is "development", same as "NODE_ENV"
 @module:                              # Moudle inject, support @package, @lib/abc (project), @config/abc.conf as file
 $function: Function                   # The fly function you want use
+<function>: Function                   # The project function you want use
 ```

 ### Validate